obytes/react-native-template-obytes/README.md

 - ✅ Typescript by default based on official Typescript template
 - ✅ Generate App Icon and Splash screen
-- ✅ React Navigation Pre installed
+- ✅ React Navigation Pre-installed
 - ✅ Auth flow with sensitive-info to secure tokens
 - ✅ A clean project structure based on our experience with React Native
-- ✅ Minimal UI kit Setup using restyle
+- ✅ Minimal UI kit setup using restyle and configurable theme & icons using react-native-svg
-- ✅ A good approach to handel forms based on react-hook-form
+- ✅ A good approach to handle forms based on react-hook-form
-- ✅ A complete setup to Handel Errors
+- ✅ A complete setup to Handle Errors
-- ✅ Handel environnement variables with react-native-env
+- ✅ Handel environment variables with react-native-env
 - ✅ Localization
 - More ...